News|Articles|February 10, 2026

 The Medications Optimizing Maternal Safety (MOMS) program offers vital support to pregnant patients through community pharmacies.

-Sarah, 24 years old and 15 weeks pregnant, was referred to the local pharmacy from a women’s resource center.
-She is new to health care and has no insurance, no primary care provider, no prenatal care, no money, and no hope.
-Sarah is worried for the health of her child and for herself.
-Lucky for her, Love’s Pharmacy offers more than just dispensing medications.
-Love’s Pharmacy, a part of the Community Pharmacy Enhanced Services Network (CPESN) Mississippi and CPESN Community Health, partnered with the Community Pharmacy Foundation (CPF) to launch Medications Optimizing Maternal Safety (MOMS).
+Sarah, aged 24 years and 15 weeks pregnant, was referred to the local pharmacy from a women’s resource center.
+She was new to the health care system and had no insurance, no primary care provider, no prenatal care, no money, and no hope.
+Sarah was worried about her baby’s health and her own.
+Luckily for her, Love’s Pharmacy offers more than just dispensing of medications.
+Love’s Pharmacy, a part of the Community Pharmacy Enhanced Services Network Mississippi (CPESN MS) and CPESN Community Health (CPESN CH), partnered with the Community Pharmacy Foundation (CPF) to launch Medications Optimizing Maternal Safety (MOMS).

-MOMS is a clinical service to support expecting mothers.
-Once enrolled, Sarah received monthly prenatal vitamins and iron, routine screenings and resolution for health-related social needs, was screened for and administered immunizations, and assessed for preeclampsia risk, depression, and hypertension.
-The pharmacy staff coordinated with the women’s resource center to help Sarah enroll in Mississippi Medicaid.
-The pharmacy coordinated and scheduled an initial appointment with the local obstetrician-gynecologist (OBGYN), which was established within the first week of visiting the pharmacy.
+MOMS is a clinical service to support expectant mothers.
+Once enrolled, Sarah received monthly prenatal vitamins and iron, as well as routine screenings and resolution of health-related social needs.
+She was screened for and administered immunizations and assessed for preeclampsia risk, depression, and hypertension.
+The pharmacy staff coordinated with the women’s resource center to help Sarah enroll in Mississippi’s Medicaid program.
+The pharmacy coordinated and scheduled an initial appointment with the local obstetrician-gynecologist (ob-gyn), which was done within the first week of visiting the pharmacy.
 The change in Sarah was evident.
-She was joyful, excited, and thankful for Love’s Pharmacy on her new journey into motherhood.
+She was joyful, excited, and thankful for Love’s Pharmacy as she began her new journey into motherhood.

 Sarah’s story is not unique in Mississippi.
 The newest epidemic in Mississippi isn’t opioid overdose, cardiovascular disease, or even emergent respiratory illnesses.
 It’s maternal health outcomes.

 Take Silvia, another patient in MOMS.
-She speaks only Spanish and requires a translator to navigate health care.
-The pharmacy helped schedule and coordinate an OBGYN visit during a MOMS encounter, including setting up routine use of a translator associated with the health system for future visits.
+She speaks only Spanish and requires a translator to navigate the health care system.
+The pharmacy helped schedule and coordinate an ob-gyn visit during a MOMS encounter, including setting up routine use of a translator associated with the health system for future visits.

 MOMS: Medications Optimizing Maternal Safety

-CPESN Mississippi has been working with public health stakeholders across the state to address these significant health disparities.
-Initially, CPESN Mississippi focused on workforce development through cross-training pharmacy technicians as CHWs with the goal of using this workforce to implement a variety of programs, from diabetes optimization care to chronic obstructive pulmonary disease programs.
+CPESN MS has been working with public health stakeholders across the state to address these significant health disparities.
+Initially, CPESN MS focused on workforce development by cross-training pharmacy technicians as CHWs with the goal of using this workforce to implement a variety of programs, from diabetes optimization to chronic obstructive pulmonary disease.
 The maternal health care crisis kindled something new.

-MOMS is a partnership between CPESN MS, CPESN Community Health (CH), and CPF.
-The objective of the program is to use local community pharmacies staffed with clinical pharmacists and community health workers as both providers of maternal care and care coordinators.
+MOMS is a partnership between CPESN MS, CPESN CH, and CPF.
+The objective of the program is to use local community pharmacies staffed with clinical pharmacists and CHWs as providers of maternal care and care coordinators.
 The community pharmacies are located in maternal care deserts, equipped with the right workforce to optimize care, and are readily accessible to members of local communities.

 The program provides monthly MOMS medications, which include OTC prenatal vitamins, iron supplements, and low-dose aspirin when clinically appropriate.
-Aspirin is prioritized because it is a level 1A recommendation from the American College of Obstetrics and Gynecology for preeclampsia risk reduction.
+Aspirin is prioritized because it is a level 1A recommendation from the American College of Obstetrics and Gynecology for reducing the risk of preeclampsia.
 Additionally, CPESN MS and CPESN CH coordinated with stakeholders from Mississippi Medicaid in the development of MOMS, and the state requested support in improving this metric.
 Fortunately for Kristy, another patient in MOMS, pharmacies in CPESN MS have the opportunity to provide patient-centric support for patients with high-risk pregnancies.
 Kristy is pregnant for the fourth time.
-Her first pregnancy ended with stillborn twins, her second pregnancy ended in miscarriage, and her third pregnancy resulted in a healthy baby boy.
+Her first pregnancy ended with stillborn twins, her second ended in miscarriage, and her third resulted in a healthy baby boy.
 Kristy is at high risk for preeclampsia and is indicated for aspirin.
-The pharmacist initiated low-dose aspirin for Kristy during a MOMS visit and coordinated follow-up care with a new OBGYN.
+The pharmacist initiated low-dose aspirin for Kristy during a MOMS visit and coordinated follow-up care with a new ob-gyn.

-Patient enrollment in the program can be initiated by the pharmacy staff; however, most referrals have been generated from other community partners, such as local women’s resource centers.
+Patient enrollment in the program can be initiated by pharmacy staff; however, most referrals have come from other community partners, such as local women’s resource centers.
 In addition, pharmacist-led in-service sessions are provided to local providers, and a pharmacy-based CHW conducts targeted outreach to local high schools, health departments, women’s centers, and family health centers to promote program awareness and facilitate referrals.

 MOMS started in August 2025.
 The pilot included 3 pharmacies in the Mississippi Gulf Coast.
 All pharmacies were required to be active members of CPESN MS, CPESN CH, and have a community health worker on staff.
 By the end of 2025, 43 unique patients received over 99 encounters with pharmacy staff.
 The average patient age was 26 years, ranging from 18 to 40 years.

-Figure 1 shows the frequency of visits based on pregnancy week for each pharmacy-patient encounter.
-The majority (84%) of encounters occurred within the first 16 weeks of pregnancy, indicating the availability of pharmacy providers to help patients early in the pregnancy journey.
+The Figure shows the frequency of visits based on pregnancy week for each pharmacy-patient encounter.
+The majority (84%) of encounters occurred within the first 16 weeks of pregnancy, indicating that pharmacy providers were available to help patients early in the pregnancy journey.
 MOMS was provided as an in-person service within the pharmacy (41%), in person at the patient’s home (24%), or via telehealth (35%).
 Only 23% of patients had commercial insurance.
 Forty-three percent had Medicaid, and 23% were uninsured.

 The clinical impacts are also significant.
 Seventeen percent of patients were started on aspirin by the pharmacy team.
 Patients were screened and referred for depression (7%) and hypertension (20%).
 However, the most impact was from the health-related social need (HRSN) screening and referral.
 Over 65% of patients had some type of HRSN identified.
-Often, this was transportation challenges, access to care, or inadequate housing.
+Often, these were transportation challenges, access to care, or inadequate housing.

 Where We Are Now